Colorado HOA Documents: State Rules Every Closer Should Know

 High-Altitude Construction Issues

-If you're reviewing a reserve study for a property at 8,000+ feet, the replacement timelines based on sea-level conditions may be optimistic.
-Roofing, exterior paint, and decking tend to need replacement sooner at altitude.
+Reserve studies for mountain communities should account for shorter component lifespans compared to Front Range properties.
+If you're reviewing a reserve study for a property at 8,000+ feet and the replacement timelines look like they were written for a suburb of Phoenix, be skeptical.
+Roofing, exterior paint, decking, and siding all need replacement sooner at altitude.
+Sometimes years sooner.

 Insurance Issues in Colorado